AreiaNight/areiaware-go/README.md

 **DISCLAIMER:** This project is purely educational and should only be used in controlled environments for learning purposes.
 Do not use this software on systems you don't own or without explicit permission.

+## Version 2.0

+This new version introduces significant enhancements in structure, security, and user experience:

+1. Clean and Modular Architecture

+    Organized Codebase: The project now follows best practices for Go development.
+Core functions for encryption, file traversal, and utilities have been moved to the artefacts/ folder.

+    Logical Modules: Responsibilities are clearly separated into distinct packages (e.g., atenea, cerberos, hecate), making the code easier to read, maintain, and expand.

+2. Recovery Password Feature

+    Dual Security Access: The underlying encryption still relies on the fixed Master Password.
+However, the decryption process now accepts either the hardcoded Master Password or the new temporary Recovery Password.

+    Automatic Generation: Upon initial execution (go run .), a unique, temporary Recovery Password is automatically generated and displayed to the user.

+    Single-Use Safety: Once the Recovery Password is used to unlock the files, it is designed to be discarded.

+3. Simplified Execution

+    Automatic Encryption: Running the program without any command-line arguments (using go run .) will now automatically initiate the file encryption process.

+    This flow includes generating and displaying the Recovery Password before locking the files.

+4. New Visual Warning

+    Native Pop-up Window: A new native operating system pop-up window is displayed to warn the user (or intruder) immediately before the encryption process begins.

 ## Features

 - AES-256-GCM encryption for secure file encryption